Common panels

 Alternatively, click the Download icon to download and view the document.

-Use these repeatable fields to link to one or more digital documents (Word docs, PDFs, URLs etc.) relevant to this acquisition item.
+Use these repeatable fields to link to one or more digital documents (Word docs, PDFs, URLs, etc.) relevant to this acquisition item.

 Field / System name |